ijprest/keyboard-layout-editor/BACKGROUND.md

 Materials currently in the lineup are:

-Carbon fibre
+* Carbon fibre
-Leather
+* Leather
+* Marble
-Metal
+* Metal
-Plastic
+* Plastic
-Wood
+* Wood

 The backgrounds were sourced from various sites around the web and are believed to all be free to use.
 If you feel your copyright is being infringed, please advise and the offending material will be removed.

-The source materials were generally used as follows: in some cases of close-up photos, reduced 50% x/y, and/or rotated, and/or cropped to around 2000x1000 px, and/or used as-is.
+The source materials were generally used as follows:
+*   in some cases of close-up photos, reduced 50% x/y, and/or
+*   rotated, and/or
+* cropped to around 2000x1000 px, and/or
+* used as-is.

 The plastic backgrounds were created by selecting a small, defect-free region of photographs of Signature Plastics colour